radiosound-com/agl-hello-qml/README.md

     - TODO: add a Qt Version package that matches what the XDS is using to build?
 I get some warning messages in Qt Creator about things not matching up

 ## Clone & build project
+Clone the repository, if you haven't already.
+In your XDS dashboard, at http://xds.server.url:8000 as you previously specified, set up a new project in the folder where you put it.
+You'll get a project ID.

 Open the top hello\_qml.pro

 ### Configure with AGL kit